intel/llvm/sycl/doc/GetStartedGuide.md

 [NVIDIA CUDA Installation Guide for Linux](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) or
 [NVIDIA CUDA Installation Guide for Windows](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html)
+IMPORTANT: An installation of at least [CUDA 11.6](https://developer.nvidia.com/cuda-downloads) is recommended because there is a known issue with some math builtins when using -O1/O2/O3 Optimization options for CUDA toolkits prior to 11.6 (This is due to a bug in earlier versions of the CUDA toolkit: see [this issue] https://forums.developer.nvidia.com/t/libdevice-functions-causing-ptxas-segfault/193352).
 An installation of at least
 [CUDA 11.0](https://developer.nvidia.com/cuda-11.0-download-archive)
-is required for fully utilize Turing (SM 75) devices.
+is required to fully utilize Turing (SM 75) devices and to enable Ampere (SM 80) core features.

 Currently, the only combination tested is Ubuntu 18.04 with CUDA 10.2 using a Titan RTX GPU (SM 71).
 The CUDA backend should work on Windows or Linux